-This chapter prescribes procedures for all departments and agencies that use the government purchase card.
+This chapter prescribes procedures for all departments and federal entities that use the government purchase card.
 These procedures include program controls and invoice payments.

 31 U.S.C. §§ 3321, 3322, 3327, 3335, 3901, and Public Law 112-194